karol-dubas/MultithreadingCSharp/async_notes.md

 cts.Cancel();

 // And what is the task status before and after this?
-// App can't close propetly without this, why is that? await backgroundTask;
+// App can't close properly without this, why is that? await backgroundTask;

 async Task StartBackgroundService(CancellationToken ct)